 User-created data (schemas, tables, tablespaces) and binary logs on the recipient are removed before data is cloned to the recipient data directory.

-When user created data is removed from the recipient during a remote cloning operation, existing data in the recipient data directory is not saved and may be lost if a failure occurs.
-If the data to be replaced on the recipient is of importance, a backup should be taken before initiating a remote cloning operation.
+When user-created data and binary logs are removed from the recipient data directory during a remote cloning operation, the data is not saved and may be lost if a failure occurs.
+If the data is of importance, a backup should be taken before initiating a remote cloning operation.